TheThobi/PTCGCheckFriend/README.md

-# PTCG Check Friend Macro for Macrodroid
+# PTCG Android Macro AutoAdd Friends for Macrodroid

 This macro have been designed to work with **Arturo's PTCGPB** and works only on **Android**